stadt-bielefeld/bielefeldGEOCLIENT/README.md

 Munimap is an interactive online map with a plenty of abilities.
 Define theme based layer groups, restrict access to allowed users, export map extracts, digitize features (beta), integration in Form-Solutions formular software for building a citizen service portal and many more.

-> **bielefeldGEOCLIENT presentation in march on FOSSGIS 2022!
-Program: https://pretalx.com/fossgis2022/schedule/#**
+> **bielefeldGEOCLIENT presentation on FOSSGIS 2022! https://pretalx.com/fossgis2022/talk/8EYN7H/**

 ## Features